 Don’t worry about teaching old dogs new tricks.
 As long as your Shiba Inu is physically up to the tasks, dogs of any age can learn dog sports!

-While it’s an aspect of dog ownership that is often overlooked, the consequences of failing to stimulate your Shiba Inu cognitively can be surprisingly devastating - especially in the long term.
+While it’s an aspect of dog ownership that is often overlooked, the consequences of failing to stimulate your Shiba Inu cognitively can be detrimental - especially in the long term.

 Dogs were mostly employed as helpers in human tasks, such as hunting, fishing, or herding.